-This article covers Ancient Greek history, from rise of the Minoan civilization in the second millennium BCE to the rise of Alexander the Great in the third century BCE.
+This article covers the history of that civilization, from rise of the Minoan civilization in the second millennium BCE to the rise of Alexander the Great in the third century BCE.
 Other articles describe in more detail the culture and way of life of the ancient Minoans and Greeks.

 Agriculture reached the Aegean region from the Middle East between 6500 and 5500 BCE.
 By 3500 BCE small farming settlements were scattered throughout the Aegean coasts and islands.
 The largest, though still only with populations several hundred strong, were beginning to look like little towns.

 These communities were active in the trade routes that spread north into the Balkans and south-east Europe, and westward along the Mediterranean coast, their sailors probably travelling as far as Spain in their little boats.

 Such places as Troy, in present-day north-west Turkey, were already showing signs of urbanization in the third millennium BCE.
 By this period, these trade networks were feeding the Mesopotamian city-states with the tin and copper with which to make bronze weapons and decorations.
 From Mesopotamia came knowledge of bronze-making techniques and other skills with which the peoples of the Aegean enhanced their material culture.
 By the end of the third millennium, one of the most advanced societies of the time was emerging on the large island of Crete.
 This would become the brilliant Minoan civilization.